What is the Internet?

 The Internet is a huge store of information connecting networks of computers worldwide.
 Websites and social media pages can contain large amounts of information.
 Sometimes this information is accurate, but in some cases the information may be inaccurate or misleading.

 Health information on the Internet

-The Internet is a valuable resource for health information when used correctly.
+The Internet can be a valuable resource for health information.
 Online information can help you understand your illness better and help you to work with your doctor to get the best medical care.
 The fact that information is published on the Internet however, does not make it true.

 Evaluating the information